fedluc/HSMC/README.md

                               as an initial guess to the optimization procedure.
 Default: `npt 0 0.001`.

 * **Maximum particle displacement**: The maximum particle displacement in the course of standard Monte Carlo moves is specified with `dr_max`.
-Default `dr_max 0.05`.
-In the case the optimizer is used (see section "Optimizer") this value will only be used as an initial guess to the optimization procedure.
+In the case the optimizer is used (see section "Optimizer") the value speciefied with `opt` will only be used as an initial guess for the optimization procedure.
+Default `dr_max 0.05`

 * **Neighbor list**: For efficient calculations of the particle's interactions, the code uses a neighbor list based on cell lists that scales line O(N), with N being the number of particles.
 The cell list is speficied via the command `neigh_list` which requires two numerical values: (1) The minimum size of the cells